polius/meteornext-docs/docs/guides/profile.md

 ### Security Key

-After choosing the Security Key as a MFA method you will have to touch your security key sensor.
+After choosing the Security Key as an MFA method, you will have to touch your security key sensor.

 ![alt text](../../assets/profile/profile-mfa-key-loading.png "Profile - MFA Key Loading")

-Once the sensor is detected the view will change showing that the fingerprint has been recognized.
-Click the `Confirm` button and you will have your MFA successfully enabled.
+Once the sensor is detected, the view will change showing that the fingerprint has been recognized.
+Click the `Confirm` button, and you will have your MFA successfully enabled.

 ![alt text](../../assets/profile/profile-mfa-key-detected.png "Profile - MFA Key Detected")